 - Playing with toys together

-If you’re thinking about adding another animal to your cat household, bearded dragons are a good choice.
-This is mainly due to the gentle nature of beardies.
-They:
+If you’re considering adding a second animal to your feline household, bearded dragons can be a good choice due to their gentle nature.

 Why Do Cats Like Bearded Dragons?

 Bearded dragons and cats get along because their personalities mesh well.
 That may be surprising since cats aren’t exactly known for their friendliness with smaller animals.